tboudart/Chicago-Crime-Regression-Analysis/README.md

 The Chicago Park District Event Permit data came from the Chicago Data Portal at https://data.cityofchicago.org/Events/Chicago-Park-District-Event-Permits/pk66-w54g
 The weather data was from the Midwestern Regional Climate Center found athttps://mrcc.illinois.edu/ The unemployment data is from the United States Bureau of Labor Statistics at https://www.bls.gov/charts/employment-situation/civilian-unemployment-rate.htm

-Don't hestitate to email me at tlboudart@gmail.com if you have any comments, questions, or suggestions.